 That’s why I’m taking so much time to talk openly and vulnerably about my own problems with sexual addiction, my own denial about it, my own causes of this disease, and how I deal with this addiction.

-What is sex addiction and what are its symptoms and signs?
+What is a sex addiction and what are its symptoms and signs?
 As we begin discussing this, remember: multiple symptoms must occur simultaneously to indicate sex addiction.

 When specific behavioral patterns inflict on you significant distress and disrupt your life, you might be struggling with addiction.